 Boaters find davits difficult to use, as the distance between connecting points on the boat make them challenging for one person to operate.
-While davits are used today for lifting smaller watercraft in some unique situations, their position as the industry standard has been largely replaced by lifts that support the boat on bunk boards connected to a lifting platform or cradle system.
+Davits are used today for lifting smaller watercraft in some unique situations.
+However, their position as the industry standard has been largely replaced by lifts that support the boat on bunk boards connected to a lifting platform or cradle system.

-A major breakthrough in boat lift design occurred in the 1980’s.
+A major breakthrough in boat lift design occurred in the 1980s.
 Aluminum was introduced as a structural material to replace galvanized steel.
 Although slightly more expensive than steel, its long-term appearance and corrosion resistance make it a superior alternative.

 Today, the best boat lifts are made from aluminum.
 It has steadily supplanted galvanized steel, as consumers have become knowledgeable enough to recognize its superiority.

 Over the last 40 years, a number of methods to lift a boat with a cradle system have been developed for marine lift applications.
 Hydraulic cylinders, pneumatic flotation and wound cables have been explored in various configurations.
 Hydraulic boat lifts have been found to be difficult to protect from saltwater corrosion, susceptible to oil leakage and relatively expensive.

 Piling or sea wall mounted cable-drawn boat lifts have become the choice in coastal waters.
 They lift the boat free of the water in minimal space at an affordable price.
 Of course, a number of ingenious cable routing and structural techniques have been developed by IMM Quality engineers.